olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 ## Collisions

 We've made a lot of focus on the probability that two ciphertexts for same keys appears to be same.
-In all cases it easy to check that such match gives more information to hacker about the open text.
+In all cases it easy to check that such match gives more information to hacker about the plaintext.
 But what is the resulting probability of such collision?
-Imagine we've encrypted $$M$$ blocks of text then we can select about $$M(M - 1)/2$$ pairs from them.
+Imagine we've encrypted $$M$$ blocks of plaintext then we can select about $$M(M - 1)/2$$ pairs from them.
 For the block size $$n$$ the probability of two blocks to be equal is $$2^{-n}$$, so the entire probability to receive same ciphertexts will be
 $$\frac{M(M-1)}{2^{n+1}}$$.
 This value reaches one if $$M \simeq 2^{n/2}$$.
 So, for the 128-bit cipher, we will receive